bjyx16/PA-vergil-website/README.md

 # PA-vergil-website
 https://andover-catalog-vergiliana.azurewebsites.net/
 <br> Please be patient, the site may take a while to load.
+Try reloading site if returns error.

 ## Basic Commands
 **Setting up venv:**